CaringCaribou/caringcaribou/README.md

 A friendly car security exploration tool

 ## Rationale
 We are lacking a security testing tool for automotive.
-A zero-knowledge tool that can be dropped onto any automotive network and collect information regarding what services exist and what vulnerabilities exist.
+A zero-knowledge tool that can be dropped onto any CAN network and collect information regarding what services and vulnerabilities exist.
 This is a start.

-This work was initially done as part of the HeavenS research project.
+This work was initiated as part of the HeavenS research project, but lives on as a stand-alone project.

 ## Features and Architecture
-CaringCaribou is module based with a master command (cc.py) that runs the show.
-The reason for this is to enable an easy drop-in architecture for new modules.
+Caring Caribou is based on a master script `cc.py`, which runs the show.
+This enables an easy drop-in architecture for new modules, which are located in the `/modules` folder.

+The tool also has a `/libs` folder.
+This contains various higher level CAN protocol implementations and useful functions, which can be used by the modules.

 ## List of Modules
+A clean installation of Caring Caribou includes the following modules:

 ### dcm.py - Diagnostics ISO 14229
 - discovery - ArbID Discovery.
 Tries to connect (02 10 01) to all possible ArbId (0x000-0x7FF) and collect valid responses (xx 7F or xx 50).
 Supports both manual and automatic blacklisting of arbitration IDs, in order to remove false positives.